luitel777/dotfiles_public/readme.md

 Super+[ / ]     - switch workspace
 ```

-Meta is the primary key in tmux.
+M-x is the primary key in tmux.
 Most of the keybinds is untouched in tmux.

 aliases
 ```